Ekaterina-Kaschenko/table-of-contents/README.md

 The project is built with **React** and **SCSS**, and uses a **Node.js + Express** server to asynchronously fetch real JSON data from the JetBrains documentation site using the **Fetch API**.
 This data is served to the frontend through a local API endpoint.

-I did **not** use any global state management tools such as Redux, MobX, or even the React Context API because:
+I did **not** use any global state management tools such as Redux, MobX because:

 - The component’s logic is localized and doesn’t require shared state across the application.
 - There is no complex data flow or cross-component communication.